 Note that this diagram shows stream state transitions and the frames and flags that affect those transitions only.
-For the purpose of state transitions, the FIN flag is processed as a separate event to the frame that bears it; a STREAM frame with the FIN flag set can cause two state transitions.
+It is possible for a single frame to cause two transitions: receiving a RST\STREAM frame, or a STREAM frame with the FIN flag cause the stream state to move from "idle" to "open" and then immediately to one of the "halfclosed" states.

-The recipient of a frame which changes stream state will have a delayed view of the state of a stream while the frame is in transit.
+The recipient of a frame that changes stream state will have a delayed view of the state of a stream while the frame is in transit.
 Endpoints do not coordinate the creation of streams; they are created unilaterally by either endpoint.
 Endpoints can use acknowledgments to understand the peer's subjective view of stream state at any given time.